NEET 2020 exam postponed; correction window extended - Check updates here!

 Sri Venkateswara Institute of Medical Sciences, Tirupati

-NTA will declare the result of NEET 2020 on June 4.
+The authorities have not announced NEET 2020 results date yet, however, it is expected to be released within within days post the conduction of the exam.
+NTA will declare the result of NEET 2020 in online mode.
 Candidates who have appeared for the exam can check and download their result after logging in by entering their roll number and date of birth.
 The NEET 2020 result will be the basis for admissions into the All India Quota as well as the state-wise available MBBS and BDS seats, also seats available in AIIMS and JIPMER colleges for undergraduate courses.
 The result mentions the details of the candidates along with the marks obtained in total and subject wise, All India Rank and the qualifying cutoff for the various categories.
 Candidates must download their NEET score card cum result for future reference during counselling.

 NEET Result statistics of previous years